sivakov512/asyncpg-engine/README.md

 Library includes pytest plugin with support for transactional testing.

-To start using it install `pytest`, enable plugin in your root `conftest.py` and define `postgres_url` fixture that returns connection string to database:
+To start using it install `pytest`, enable plugin in your root `conftest.py` and define `postgres_url` fixture that returns database connection string:
 ```python
 pytest_plugins = ["asyncpg_engine"]